imakshayverma/gramex-guide/pptxhandler/README.md

 ### Image

-- `image`: set image of a picture to a file or URL, e.g. `new-pic.png` or `https://picsum.photos/200`.
+- `image`: set image of a picture to a file or URL, e.g. `image: new-pic.png` or `image: https://picsum.photos/200`.
 Retains aspect ratio, width and position.
 May change the height
-- `image-width`: sets width in [length units](#length-units), e.g. `3 inches`.
+- `image-width`: sets width in [length units](#length-units), e.g. `image-width: 3 inches`.
 Retains aspect ratio and position (top and left).
 May change the height
-- `image-height`: sets height in [length units](#length-units), e.g. `3 inches`.
+- `image-height`: sets height in [length units](#length-units), e.g. `image-height: 3 inches`.
 Retains aspect ratio and position (top and left).
 May change the width

 <div class="example">
   <a class="example-demo" href="clone-shapes/">Image example (from Clone shape example)</a>